hypha-rp/dev-tools/README.md

 # dev-tools

-Tools and scripts used to develop hypha
+This repo is meant to be used as a [submodule](https://github.blog/open-source/git/working-with-submodules/) in other hypha repositories to build development enviornments.